 However, our PFIC status for any taxable year is an annual factual determination that can be made only after the end of that year.
 Our PFIC status for any taxable year will depend on the composition of our income and assets and the value of our assets from time to time, including the value of our goodwill (which may be determined, in large part, by reference to our market capitalization, which could be volatile).
-Therefore, we may be or become a PFIC for any taxable year if our market capitalization declines after this offering while we hold a substantial amount of cash and financial investments.
-In addition, if in the future we change the type of services we provide with respect to our franchised hotels, our PFIC status for any taxable year may depend on whether and to what extent our income from franchised hotels will be treated as derived in the active conduct of a trade or business within the meaning of applicable Treasury regulations.
+Therefore, our risk of being or becoming a PFIC will increase if our market capitalization declines while we hold a substantial amount of cash (including cash raised in this offering) and financial investments.
+In addition, if in the future we change the type of services we provide with respect to our franchised hotels, our PFIC status for any taxable year may depend on whether and to what extent our income from franchised hotels will be treated as derived in the active conduct of a trade or business within the meaning of applicable

+Treasury regulations.
 Because of these uncertainties, there can be no assurance that we will not be a PFIC for our current or any future taxable year.